 This is best for people who are struggling with hyperpigmentation and scarring from acne and want to eliminate a dull complexion.
 Some reviews point out that this serum doesn’t seem to decrease sebum production, however, it doesn’t make the skin oilier either.

-If you are sensitive to niacinamide and zinc or are sensitive in general, tread carefully with this serum because it has broken out some people.
+If you are sensitive to niacinamide and zinc or have sensitive skin in general, tread carefully with this serum because it has broken out some people.
 You shouldn’t use this niacinamide serum with a vitamin C product to get the most of its effects.

-- A bestselling serum made of 10 per cent niacinamide and 1 per cent zinc
+- Made of 10 per cent niacinamide and 1 per cent zinc

 - Effective but won’t break the bank

 - Good for decongesting skin and reducing blemishes